aceeedev/csen-174-not-ify/frontend/README.md

 ## Usage

-Cool, now you can run the website in "developer mode" using the command: `npm run dev`.
+Cool, now you can run the website in "developer mode" using the command: `npm run dev -- --host`.
+This will also expose the website to the local network.

-Now you can visit the website by following the URL in the terminal!
+Now you can visit the website by going to [http://127.0.0.1:5173](http://127.0.0.1:5173) or the URL in the terminal!

-If you want to expose the website to the local network, use the command: `npm run dev -- --host`.